 NCIDQ National Council for Interior Design Qualification

-The exam includes 100 scored questions and 25 unscored pilot questions.
+The test includes 100 scored questions and 25 unscored pilot questions.
 The IDFX addresses the content areas of Building Systems and Construction, Programming and Site Analysis, Human Behavior and the Designed Environment, Construction Drawing and Specifications, among others.
 Candidates have three hours to complete the IDFX.
 Available to approved candidates with their education and work experience requirements, and new interior design graduates and students in the last year of a Bachelor or Master Degree-Seeking interior design program who have not yet completed their work experience.

 IDPX computerized multiple choice exam

-The Interior Design Professional exam (IDPX) is available to approved candidates who have completed both their education and the required amount of work experience.
-The exam consists of 150 scored questions and 25 unscored pilot questions.
+The Interior Design Professional test (IDPX) is available to approved candidates who have completed both their education and the required amount of work experience.
+The test consists of 150 scored questions and 25 unscored pilot questions.
 The IDPX addresses the content areas of Codes and Standards, Building Systems and Integration, Project Coordination, Professional and Business Practices, among others.
 Candidates are given four hours to complete the IDPX.

 PRAC computerized interactive exam

-The Interior Design Practicum exam (PRAC) is available to approved candidates who have completed both their education and the required amount of work experience.
+The Interior Design Practicum test (PRAC) is available to approved candidates who have completed both their education and the required amount of work experience.
 PRAC utilizes three (3) CIDQ case studies: large commercial, small commercial, and multi-family residential, to assess a candidates ability to synthesize information related to the design process and make a judgment using the resources provided.

 Interior design is a distinct profession with specialized knowledge applied to the planning and design of interior environments that promote health, safety, and welfare while supporting and enhancing the human experience.
 Founded upon design and human behavior theories and research, interior designers apply evidence-based methodologies to identify, analyze, and synthesize information in generating holistic, technical, creative, and contextually-appropriate design solutions.